BCLab-UNM/SwarmieOS/README.md

 ## Quick Start Installation Guide

-SwarmBaseCode-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 16.04 LTS (Xenial Xerus) and ROS Kinetic Kame.
+SwarmBaseCode-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 20.04 LTS (Focal Fossa) and ROS Noetic.
 Other systems are untested and are therefore not supported at this time.

 Be sure you are using the latest drivers for your video card using the "additional drivers tool" in Ubuntu.
 Gazebo client often does not do well with the open source drivers.

 ![Alt text](readmeImages/InstallGraphics.png "Additional Drivers")

 ### Summary
-1. Install ROS Kinetic.
+1. Install ROS noetic.
 Instructions below in the detailed guide.
 2. Install dependencies, clone and build.
     ```bash
-    sudo apt install python-rosinstall python-catkin-tools ros-kinetic-robot-localization ros-kinetic-hector-gazebo-plugins ros-kinetic-joystick-drivers ros-kinetic-grid-map ros-kinetic-rosserial-python ros-kinetic-rosserial-arduino ros-kinetic-usb-cam ros-kinetic-multimaster-fkie libusb-dev ipython
+    sudo apt install python-rosinstall python-catkin-tools ros-noetic-robot-localization ros-noetic-hector-gazebo-plugins ros-noetic-joystick-drivers ros-noetic-grid-map ros-noetic-rosserial-python ros-noetic-rosserial-arduino ros-noetic-usb-cam ros-noetic-multimaster-fkie libusb-dev ipython
     git clone --recursive git@github.com:BCLab-UNM/SwarmieOS.git
     cd SwarmieOS
     catkin build